-The headlines and have fueled speculation among travelers that the Caribbean country is an unsafe destination for travelers.
+The headlines about American tourists dying and have fueled speculation among travelers that the Caribbean country is an unsafe destination for travelers.

 Safety concerns began to arise in May, when three seemingly healthy American tourists suddenly died in the same resort within the same week.
 The FBI has confirmed that it is assisting Dominican police with the investigations.
 The State Department said there has been no evidence of foul play and no sign that the deaths are connected.